Home Cocktails Ordinary Drink New York Sour

 New York Sour Variations

-New York Sour Fizz This version incorporates soda water for a fizzy twist, making it lighter and more refreshing.
-Swap: Add soda water to the cocktail before floating the wine.
+New York Sour Fizz In this version, club soda is added for a fizzy twist, making it a refreshing highball cocktail.
+Swap: Add club soda to the original ingredients.

 Pairs Well With